ATM-Tech/aidenmadaffri.com/content/posts/my-colemak-journey-and-why-qwerty-is-not-the-only-option.md

 ![QWERTY Layout](https://upload.wikimedia.org/wikipedia/commons/d/da/KB_United_States.svg)

-QWERTY was developed in the 1870's by Christopher Latham Sholes and E. Remington and Sons (Company) for typewriters.
+QWERTY was developed in the 1870s by Christopher Latham Sholes and E. Remington and Sons (Company) for typewriters.
 The layout would become popular after the popularity of the Remington No. 2 of 1878 and remains almost universal today.
 QWERTY went through several iterations before landing on the layout we know today but several problems guided the creation.

-Initially the alphabet was essentially laid out alphabetically on the typewriter, but this caused an issue.
+Initially, the alphabet was essentially laid out alphabetically on the typewriter, but this caused an issue.
 Due to the nature of a typewriter, the machine would often jam due to the arms next to each other clashing against each other when pressed in succession.
-This was fixed by analysing the frequency of bigrams (letter-pairs) and placing each letter as far away as possible from ones likely to be pressed next.
+This was fixed by analyzing the frequency of bigrams (letter-pairs) and placing each letter as far away as possible from ones likely to be pressed next.

 The order of the letters in the top row is also completely arbitrary, and its only guiding principle was the ability to spell &ldquo;TYPEWRITER&rdquo; in one row.
-This would allow salesman to better show off the new device.
+This would allow salesmen to better show off the new device.

 <a id="orgbe9cd76"></a>